timescale/docs.timescale.com-content/getting-started/scaling-out.md

 * Provide the host where the hypertable partition for the distributed hypertable should be stored.

+* Provide password, which will be used during access to the created remote data node.

+* Provide bootstrap user and password, which is used to create the data node.

 * Ensure that the bootstrap user used for connecting to the data node has `CREATEDB` privilege or is a superuser.
   This is necessary since